cwallacebailey/Project3_battleships_template/README.md

 ### Easy or Hard Mode
 ---

-The game has two modes, an easy mode or a hard mode and the user is invited to select which they would like in a text where easy and hard are capitalised to make it obvious what the text is asking the user to choose.
+The game has two modes, an easy mode or a hard mode and the user is invited to select which they would like in a text where easy or hard are capitalised to make it obvious what the text is asking the user to choose.

 ![Easy or Hard](readme_images/easy_or_hard.png)